dirkkelly/dirkkelly/content/technology/_index.md

 ---
+title: Technology
-title: Our tools will not save us if we use them to kill us.
+subtitle: Our tools will not save us if we use them to kill us.
 ---